revisohq/asp-dependency-graph/readme.md

 To upload the file into neo4j, run `npm run upload -- <path-to-output.json>`.
 This can easily take 3 mins.
 It is currently hardcoded against neo4j running on `localhost:7474` without authentication.

+For more info on setup, see [the setup.md guide](docs/setup.md).

+For more info on queries, see [the guide on some bundled queries](docs/queries).